You’re going to love these vegan corn cakes. These griddle cakes are great on their own or alongside beans. Plus, they’re naturally gluten-free!

 Use a spoon and/or your hands to form it into a dough.
 The dough will be a little sticky but still workable.
 If it’s too wet, you can add a Tablespoon more of masa harina.

 Divide the dough into four equal parts.
-Roll each section into a ball and then flatten it about a half an inch thick, like a burger.
+Roll each section into a ball.

-Then lightly oil a non-stick skillet, bring it to a medium heat, and fry the vegan corn cakes for about 4 minutes on each side.
+Fry the vegan corn cakes for about 4 minutes on each side.

-Serve with a pat of non-dairy butter and dig in!
+If you like, serve with a pat of non-dairy butter and dig in!

 The cakes are made the same way.
 Then oil a cast iron skillet, and put it on a campfire or grill.
 Cook the cakes for 4 minutes on each side.